Last Updated on October 31, 2022 by Real Men Sow

 Dimensions: 97cm x 57cm x 57cm (no stand), stand adds 40.5cm x 40.5cm x 30.5cm

-Strata Products Ltd Ward GN325 210L Water Butt
+Strata Products Ltd Ward GN325 210L Best Water Butt for Durability

 This classic looking water butt is one of the best for sheer durability, and it should look the part in any garden.
 It offers 210L in water volume, and comes with its own tap and locking system.